StrkyerMcClain/dungeons-and-dragons/src/site/notes/Downtime Activities.md

 ### Relaxing (XGtE)
 In order to relax, you must be able to maintain a modest lifestyle for a full week while you recuperate.
 You gain an **advantage against any diseases and poisons** affecting you, you **end any effect** that stops you from **regaining health**, and you can **restore one ability score** back to its original score if it had been decreased.
 All in all, if your character is injured or they just need to enjoy some R&R, recuperating is a good way of spending your downtime.
-If you complete a week of Relaxation without using any of the previous effects, you instead gain temporary hit point equal to your level.
+If you complete a week of Relaxation without using any of the previous effects, you instead gain **Heroic Inspiration**.

 ### Researching (XGtE)
 Resources